 Another critical factor in drape is the yarn you are using.
 Silk, bamboo and alpaca fibers will create more drape in a garment than cotton or 100% wool.
 Lower twist yarns tend to be drapier than higher twist yarns.
 If you are looking to make something with lovely drape, starting with a yarn with a high silk content is a great first step.

 However - while a silk yarn will have more drape than a cotton one at the same gauge, its still important to consider your gauge when you are working.

 Finally, don't forget the importance of the stitches you are using.
-In crochet, taller stitches and stitch patterns that have chains in them will have more drape than just solid single crochet.
+In crochet, taller stitches stitches worked into the back loop only and stitch patterns that have chains in them will have more drape than just solid crochet.
 The height and the chains allow the stitches to move more indpendently of each other.